Maks953/Enhancing-Image-Description-through-AI-Object-Segmentation-and-OSM-Metadata-Fusion/README.md

-# Final-Year-Project-2023-2024
+# Projekt Końcoworoczny 2023-2024
-Enhancing Image Description through AI Object Segmentation and OSM Metadata Fusion
+Ulepszanie opisów obrazów za pomocą segmentacji obiektów AI i fuzji metadanych OSM

 In today's time , we have plenty of images as we are living in the so called digital world now, but separating specific objects from those images or real time camera integration can be overwhelming as there is many factors in play like shadows and other obstructing objects.